Petteri Koponen: Pallacanestro Reggiana (2021)

-On 12 January 2021 he signed with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).
+On 12 January 2021, Koponen signed with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).

-Helsinki Seagulls (2021–present)
+Helsinki Seagulls (2021–2022)

-On 13 August 2021 Koponen returned to Finland in the Korisliiga, signing for Helsinki Seagulls.
+On 13 August 2021, Koponen returned to Finland in the Korisliiga, signing for Helsinki Seagulls.
+He retired from his professional club career after the 2021–22 season due to consecutive hip problems.

 NBA draft rights

 On 28 June 2007, Koponen was taken 30th overall in the 2007 NBA draft by the Philadelphia 76ers.
 He was the final first-round pick in the draft.
-Philadelphia then traded Koponen to the Portland Trail Blazers in exchange for their number 42 pick, Vanderbilt University swingman Derrick Byars, and cash considerations.
+Philadelphia then traded Koponen to the Portland Trail Blazers in exchange for Derrick Byars and cash considerations.
 On 23 June 2011, Koponen's rights were traded to the Dallas Mavericks for the Mavericks' second round pick in the 2011 draft (57).
+On 27 June 2024, Koponen's rights were traded to the New York Knicks.